Rosyestella/hello-world/README.md

 # hello-world
- a place where to store ideas for my project
+ a place to store ideas for my project